 - Delete page - deletes the current page;

-- Move page up - moves the page higher in the Pages tab (i.e: page number 9 becomes page number 8);
+- Move page up - moves the page one page lower in the Pages tab (i.e: page number 9 becomes page number 8);

-- Move page down - moves the page higher in the Pages tab (i.e: page number 9 becomes page number 10);
+- Move page down - moves the page one page higher in the Pages tab (i.e: page number 9 becomes page number 10);

 - Add note - opens a message box where you can add a note for your team mates or reminders regarding certain pages.